Kazuma275/Kazuma275/README.md

 # Hi there 👋 I'm Kazuma275!

+Welcome to my profile!
+I'm passionate about coding, technology, and collaborating with talented individuals.

+## 📝 About Me

 - 🥰 Taken by an amazing girl
 - 🔭 I’m currently working on my shoe shop
 - 🌱 I’m currently learning Java and HTML 5